zammad/zammad-admin-documentation/manage/groups/settings.rst

       exceeded, Zammad will create a new ticket instead of reopening.

-      Choosing this option will provide the option *Reopening time in days* which requires you to provide the number of days you want this option to handle.
+      Choosing this option will provide the option *Reopening time in days* which requires you to provide the number of days you want Zammad to wait until it creates new tickets.

 Assign follow-ups
    This setting allows you to decide if, upon a reopen of a ticket, the last